Kayla DiCello: Personal life

 DiCello was born to Matt and Kecia DiCello in 2004, and has three siblings, two sisters named Karleigh and Kyra and a brother named Hunter.
 She began gymnastics when she was two.
+Kayla is of Italian descent on her father's side and German on her mother's.
+Kayla is a 2022 graduate of Northwest High School in Germantown, Maryland.